-- Bio-medical image processing: Many of the modern experimental assays in the life sciences deliver data in the form of digital videos or images, rather than direct quantitative measurements.
+- Bioimage Informatics: Many of the modern experimental assays in the life sciences deliver data in the form of digital videos or images, rather than direct quantitative measurements.
 Live cell imaging has become a standard method in many areas of biology.
 The acquired images are, however, complex and under-explored.
 Robust and accurate automated image processing algorithms are required for unbiased, reproducible, and quantitative analysis of the large amounts of image data acquired.
 In addition, it is imperative for subsequent modeling that the confidence and reliability of the image processing results are known.

-Some of our previous contributions include:
+Some additional previous contributions of ours include:

 - an efficient algorithm for single-particle tracking without motion priors and its application to virus entry [2,3].